 The Ohio Department of Education, Office for Exceptional Children, is required to ensure compliance with the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).
 Further, Section 3323.02 O.R.C. requires the special education program of each school district to be operated in accordance with the procedures, standards, and guidelines adopted by the State Board of Education in order to receive state or federal funds for the district’s special education program.

-OEC is transitioning to include a more results-driven accountability (RDA) review process.
-The outcome of the review activities should provide valuable information for school districts' results-driven accountability (RDA) planning process to improve results for children with disabilities, including implementation of special education processes and services/supports for students with disabilities.
+The outcome of the IDEA Monitoring review activities should provide valuable information for school districts' planning process to improve results for children with disabilities, including implementation of special education processes and services/supports for students with disabilities.
 OEC’s review process is designed to assist school districts in:

-The intent of the Comprehensive Monitoring Review is to maximize the use of resources that will result in better academic, social and post-secondary outcomes for students with disabilities and to meet regulatory requirements.
+The intent of the IDEA Monitoring process is to maximize the use of resources that will result in better academic, social and post-secondary outcomes for students with disabilities and to meet regulatory requirements.

 for the list of the 2017-2018 District Reviews.

 Below are guidelines and forms used in the process:

 2017-2018 IDEA Monitoring Process Guide

 Record Review Tool

 Corrective Action Plan/Strategic Improvement Plan